human parasites

 • Worms – Worm parasites in humans can vary greatly, but are often contracted via food sources or contact with contaminated animals or host humans.
 These parasites colonize the digestive system, causing deficiencies and eventual starvation.

-See also parasitic infection
+See also stomach parasites

 How to Treat Human Parasites